 Since May 2019 Lukas Meyer is the spokesperson of the Field of Excellence Climate Change Graz.
 For that, please notice https://climate-change.uni-graz.at/en/

-From March 2009 until October 2013 and from November 2017 until October 2019 Lukas Meyer chaired as Head of the Department for Philosophy, from October 2011 until September 2013 as Deputy Dean (or Dean of Research) of the Faculty of Arts and Humanities.
+From March 2009 until October 2013 and from November 2017 until October 2019 Lukas Meyer chaired as Head of the Department of Philosophy, from October 2011 until September 2013 as Deputy Dean (or Dean of Research) of the Faculty of Arts and Humanities.

 From October 2013 to September 2017, Meyer was Dean of the Faculty of Arts and Humanities of the University of Graz and Deputy Head of the Institute for Philosophy.